-This paper provides an introduction to the field, emphasising its interdisciplinary nature and reviews related work in the area of online exhibition design.
-It also presents an overview of the methodology, elaborating on the individual methodology steps; in particular, the processes for determining the visitors' perception of the museum (degree of museumness); the museum needs that require to be supported; the educational approach to be adopted; the relevance to life-long learning activities; the approach to adaptivity; and user involvement have been reviewed.
+This chapter is organized as follows: section 1 provides an introduction to the field, emphasizing its interdisciplinary nature, section 2 reviews related work in the area of online exhibition design.
+Section 3 presents an overview of the methodology, elaborating on the individual methodology steps; in particular, in section 3 we reviewed the processes for determining the visitors' perception of the museum (degree of museumness); the museum needs that require to be supported; the educational approach to be adopted; the relevance to life-long learning activities; the approach to adaptivity; and user involvement.
+Finally, section 4 concludes this chapter and outlines future work.